 To learn more, read our full Youper review.

 Earkick is a mental health app that helps users track their emotions and learn insights about themselves.
-We chose Earkick as the best Mental Health Monitoring app for its array of features that make the experience not just adaptable but user-friendly for all persons.
+Its array of features make the experience not just adaptable but user-friendly for anyone.

 Pros & Cons